 “I heard that Stella!
 And I didn’t just buy it yesterday!”
 I bought it the day before yesterday, Charles thought with a chuckle, but he would never admit it.

 He chuckled again when he saw his son’s forlorn face appear at the bedside.
-Oh the joys of being 8 and having to wait to open your presents.
 “Come on over here son, hand me that tape, will you?”
 He waved his son over with his free hand.

 Jackson shuffled over with a sigh; he picked up the tape dispenser with one hand and tore off a piece to hand to his father.

 “How much longer do we have to wait Dad?” he asked, as his father reached out and plucked the tape from his fingers.

 “Not too much longer son, in fact, I think we’ll open the gifts a little early tonight.”

 “Really?”
 Suddenly the light appeared back in Jackson’s eyes, “Can we Dad?
 Really?”

 “Sure thing son,” Charles chuckled again at the bounce he saw in his son’s step, “As a matter of fact, in about twenty minutes, you’ll know why.”